Limits Architecture¶

 raise ValueError(f"RaySharedLimitSet incompatible with {mode}")

-Purpose: Create wrapper class that injects self.limits
+Purpose: Create wrapper class that injects self.limits.

 For Ray/Process Workers:

-: Keep as list, wrap in worker's __init__
+- If limits is List[Limit]: Keep as list, wrap in worker's __init__

 - This avoids serializing LimitSet (which contains locks)